 it was on a wednesday, and he wanted to do the shoot the same day I had another client who also wanted actor’s headshots. working in the studio late evenings is not my favorite. that day the weather was very bad. there was winter advisory and a lot of snow was expected. considering I had to brave the elements and go to the studio, I decided I might as well book two clients.

-the first shoot went quite well. the guy was told that he looked great and could be an actor. as soon as I was finished, I got a call from charles for me to pick him up downstairs. since I had an earlier job, there was very little setup. he had quite a few scars on his face and was concerned they would show on the pictures ruining his chances of getting acting gigs.
+the first shoot went quite well. the guy was told that he looked great and could be an actor. as soon as I was finished, I got a call from charles for me to pick him up downstairs. since I had an earlier job, there was very little setup. he had quite a few scars on his face and was concerned they would show on the pictures ruining his chances at actors’ castings.

-sometimes, you need to remind aspiring actors that the purpose of a headshot is to show what they look like. exactly. you don’t wanna send pictures and show up looking like somebody else. that wouldn’t get you any closer to getting a role.
+sometimes, you need to remind aspiring actors that the purpose of a headshot is to show what they look like. exactly. you don’t wanna send pictures to a casting and show up looking like somebody else. that wouldn’t get you any closer to getting a role.

 for male actors photography, I adjust my lighting to produce high contrast to reveal more character. from the start you could easily see his acting skills and great comfort in front of the camera. he was changing his mood and poses as we went along. the purpose of a headshot is to show that you were the right person for a role you want to audition for.